DARIAEngineering/dcaf_case_management/docs/IMPACT_ON_ADOPTERS.md

-# How has implementing DARIA worked for DCAF?
+# How has implementing DARIA worked for adopters?

 ## Feedback from case managers